raniamarhoni/SheysSkinKitchen/README.md

 8. I logged in and if it says /success at the end of the page address it passed the second test (2nd test passed)
 9. I went back into setting.py and changed the code to ‘LOGIN_REDIRECT_IRL = “/”’.

+### Testing new templates or pages

+Whenever creating a new page or template I would always check it works before writing any code by just putting a h1 header of ‘It works’ with bootstrap CSS on it of text-success where the text will come up green to make sure it works as the links are in the base template.

 ## Deployment

 1. As I was going to use Gitpod I used this [template](https://github.com/Code-Institute-Org/gitpod-full-template) to open a GitHub repository.